 Mercedes Benz E320: A Master Class in Luxury

-Everybody knows the name Mercedes Benz.
-Ever since Karl Benz rolled out the very first gas powered car in January of 1886, the company was destined for greater things.
-The Mercedes Benz E320 is fine example of this success.
-Coming from a line with over 82 years of rich history, the E320—in many ways—has come to define all the qualities that make Mercedes Benz a true master clas: luxury, dependability, and amazing performance.
+Everybody knows the name, Mercedes Benz.
+Ever since Karl Benz rolled out the very first gas-powered car in January of 1886, the company was destined for greater things.
+The Mercedes Benz E320 is a fine example of this success.
+Coming from a line with over 82 years of rich history, the E320—in many ways—has come to define all the qualities that make Mercedes Benz a true master class: luxury, dependability, and amazing performance.
 Indeed, this executive car is proving to be one of the most successful and most sought-after from the German auto manufacturing giant.

 1930-1994: The pre-history of the big “E”

 Granted, one can trace the E-class and E320 story all the way back to the 19th Century and the beginning of Mercedes.
 To truly appreciate where things all began, one needs to jump forward to the end of the Second World War, day after the fall of Germany.
 As soon as the dust settled in Berlin, the company began production anew on the 170, a pre-war sedan dating back to 1936.
 The 170’s design—upright and stiff, with separate fenders, and a 30’s chassis—was all but old and stale in 1946.
 Mercedes was, in a way, lucky that pickings were slim for motorists in post-war Europe.